What We Do

-Some of the activities PAYPA engage in are:
+Some of the activities PAYPA engages in are:

-Our annual TYA Hui (July 2022), is a chance for members to come together and celebrate the great work happening in our sector.
-It is also an opportunity for PAYPA to engage with members and hear about opportunities as well as challenges and concerns for the sector.
-PAYPA is then better equipped to advocate for the sector and lobby to funders, partners and leaders across the arts sector and in government.
+Our annual PAYPA Hui is a chance for performing arts practitioners to come together for a day or two and celebrate the great work happening in our sector.
+The Hui typically includes professional development, discussion and networking sessions.
+It also provides an opportunity for the PAYPA team to engage with members and hear about opportunities, challenges and concerns for the sector.
+PAYPA is then better equipped to advocate for the sector with funders, partners and leaders across the arts sector and in government.
 PAYPA aims to be a voice for the wider TYA community.

 We aim to introduce regular research and surveying of teachers, practitioners and children to understand how the performing arts are being consumed, developed and appreciated across Aotearoa.